Skip to main content

 How to get started with PACE

-Please also ensure you meet the English Language Proficiency requirements of the College of Physicians & Surgeons of Nova Scotia:
+Please ensure you also meet the English Language Proficiency requirements of the College of Physicians and Surgeons of Nova Scotia (CPSNS).

 After successfully completing the PACE Assessment Program, candidates apply to the College of Physicians and Surgeons of Nova Scotia (CPSNS) for licensure to practice in their assessed setting (primary care or hospitalist).
 PACE recommends practice readiness, but CPSNS independently evaluates applications based on the Medical Act and regulations, potentially issuing a Defined, Restricted, or Clinical Assistant Licensure.